BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.0 (8), February 6, 2021

+* The Info icon in the upper left corner of the main screen now leads to the app documentation table of contents.

 ### 1.0 (7), February 4, 2021

 * Printing: The seed export menu now includes "Print Seed Backup..."